noxiryma/pp2_js_rpsls/README.md

 - The ability to play against the computer

 The design of the website was one that I wanted to kept quite simple so it was easy for the user to navigate.
-I also wanted to pay homage to The Big Bang Theory by creating a comic book style presentation a reference to the t-shirts that Sheldon was famous for wearing.
+I also wanted to pay homage to The Big Bang Theory by creating a comic book style visual theme, a reference to the t-shirts that Sheldon was famous for wearing.
 I also looked to old style arcade games such as Space Invaders and Pac Man as influence on the styles of font used.

 ### Colour Scheme